 I love shopping for local produce, specifically, local farmers in the vicinity – my favs — Jenny Jack Farm in Pine Mountain, GA.
 Eating local and in season with Jenny Jack and other organic farmers makes for the best nutrient-dense fruits and veggies that will power-up your immune system while providing the nourishment your body needs from head to toe!

 I am a daughter, a sister, and a proud mother of two!
 My eldest, Jahmai, is 14 and Imri is eight months.
 As crazy as it may sound, the age gap between the boys created a much-needed balance in the throws of raising a teenage son.

 Imri Rosh Clark A.K.A.
 Mr. Thick, is a frisky, analytical, army-crawling bundle of joy.
 He’s a healthy little nugget weighing in at almost 25 pounds and wears 12-18 months as an 8-month-old.
-He acts and responds on his terms, to whom he wants when he wants.
+He acts and responds on his terms and to whom he wants when he wants.
 Imri is very attached to us yet is extremely attuned to sweet people and will allow said people to hold him.
-He loves strawberries, peas, apples, spaghetti noodles, multi-grain bread, rice puffs (compliments of Auntie.
-Anne at Ria’s Indian Cafe), pressed juices, raisins, chickpeas, spinach, and will never turn down a piece of chocolate.
+He loves strawberries, peas, apples, spaghetti, multi-grain bread, rice puffs (compliments of Auntie Anne at Ria’s Indian Cafe), pressed juices, raisins, chickpeas, spinach, and will never turn down a piece of dark chocolate.
 Did I mention he still prefers nursing over all of his favs combined?